Get Started With Custom Metadata Types in Salesforce

 2. Consider Performance Implications:

-Custom Metadata Types are optimized for reading, but writes can be more expensive in terms of performance compared to Custom Settings.
+Custom Metadata Types are optimised for reading, but writes can be more expensive in terms of performance compared to Custom Settings.
 Be mindful of performance implications, especially if you’re planning to use large volumes of custom metadata records or complex queries.

 3. Use Relationships: